Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 Several collaborative efforts led to the success of my internship work.
-I'm grateful to the following people for making the journey smoother: My mentor Gabriel, Tania and Pavithra for periodic information and pointers, Melissa for the periodic checkups and feedback loop, Bokeh maintainers Mateusz and Bryan, the Bokeh community for being welcoming, and Quansight for giving me an enabling environment to do some great work.
+I'm grateful to the following people for making the journey smoother: My mentor Gabriel, Tania and Pavithra for periodic information and pointers, Melissa for the periodic checkups and feedback loop, Bokeh maintainers Mateusz and Bryan.
+I also want to thank the Bokeh community for being welcoming, and Quansight for giving me an enabling environment to do some great work.